How to Get from Rome to the Amalfi Coast

 The fastest way to travel from Rome to Naples or Salerno is the high-speed train.
 If you are traveling with a group or large family, a private transfer may actually be cheaper and it is definitely faster and more comfortable.

-If your flight arrives in Rome in the afternoon, consider spending your first night in Rome or Naples rather than trying to make it the Amalfi Coast.
+If your flight arrives in Rome in the afternoon, consider spending your first night in Rome or Naples rather than trying to make it to the Amalfi Coast.

 How to Get to the Amalfi Coast from the Rome Fiumicino Airport